mrdandelion6/Learn-JavaScript-/README.md

 ## Contents
 - `notes.js`: Dive into my detailed notes on various JavaScript concepts.
 - `index.html` and `index.js`: These files were created for testing purposes during my learning process and may not be particularly useful.
+- `compare.java`: This was created for comparing Java code syntax and behaviour against JavaScript during my learning process and may also not be particularly useful.

 ## Interactive Site
 Explore a simple interactive site I built using basic JavaScript!
 Check it out [here](https://mrdandelion6.github.io/Learn-JavaScript/).
 The code for this project can be found in the `increase-decrease` branch of this repository.